 - Ability to obtain U.S. government security clearance

-- Competitive benefits package, including health, dental, 401(k), and cell phone stipend
+- Competitive benefits package, including health, dental, 401(k), professional development, and cell phone stipend

 - Team Human work culture